Pinafore/qanta-codalab/README.md

 3. Instead of `docker-compose` you'll need to use `docker-compose -f docker-compose-gpu.yml` which tells `docker` to use `entilzha/quizbowl-gpu` instead of `entilzha/quizbowl`.
 This image has the appropriate CUDA libraries installed.
 4. To run you can use `nvidia-docker`, but this won't use the compose file we have provided.
 (Instructions untested here) you can use `nvidia-docker-compose` https://github.com/eywalker/nvidia-docker-compose as a workaround instead as described here https://hackernoon.com/docker-compose-gpu-tensorflow-%EF%B8%8F-a0e2011d36
 5. When submitting to codalab we recommend you use start with the following parameters after the `cl macro` command `--request-gpus 1 --request-cpus 2 --request-memory 12g --request-docker-image entilzha/quizbowl-gpu`
+6. Lastly, the image does not modify the base anaconda environment, but instead creates a new one named `qb`.
+For things to work you will need to run `source activate qb` at the top of `run.sh` and `cli` to switch to the new environment.

 # Maintainer Notes